arthur5120/real-time-chat-app/--todo-list.md

 # Spam cooldown seems to be cumulative sometimes, check the array to see if it is comparing the correct messages.
 [DONE]
 # Refreshing prevents the room from staying on cooldown.
 [DONE]
 # When all users remove all their messages from the room, the room user placeholder appears next to their name.
 [DONE]
 # When log messages updates, it might not consider the filter mode, setting them always chronologically.
+[DONE]
 # On auto-logout due to duplicated sessions, the socket stops listening to events.
 [DONE?]

 // Done yesterday

-Update the addToLog function to maintain circular log messages with the limit of 10 messages.
-Ensure the log feed updates in real-time.
-Add keys to the dynamically generated elements on the log component.

-// Done today

 Modify handleSessionExpiration function to redirect the user to the login page when performing an auto-logout due to duplicated login sessions.
 Add socket as a dependency in the socket useEffect to ensure it listens correctly after page refresh.
 Change functions that sort arrays of objects alphabetically to normalize strings before comparing them.

+// Done today

+Fix delay when showing the sorted values on the log component by removing the useEffect and state and directly mapping the sorted values in the component's render method.